olinesk/PRDAT_Assignments/BPRD-02-OKRE-PEKP/Assignment2/README.md

 </br>

-## HelloLex Question 2
+## HelloLex Question 2 - DONE

 Generate the lexer out of the specification using a command prompt.
 Which additional file is generated during the process?

 **Answer:**